Planning and Operation of Millimeter-wave Downlink Systems with Hybrid Beamforming

 Next, we use the UE coefficients to compute the beam coefficient $c_b$ for each beam $b\in \mathcal{B}_p$ as $c_b=\sum_{q \in \mathcal{Q}} c^q_{u^*_{b,q}}$, where $u^*_{b,q} = \arg\max_{\{u \text{ s.t. } b(u)=b\}} c^q_u$.
 In words, to compute beam coefficient $c_b$, we first find, for each RBL $q$, the candidate UE $u^*_{b,q}$, that has the largest $c^q_u$ among all the UEs whose preferred beam is $b$.
 Then, we sum up such candidate UE coefficients over $q\in \mathcal{Q}$ to obtain $c_b$.
 We then select the $L$ beams with the highest values of beam coefficients for that MB.
 Let $\ell_H$ denote this beam set.

-User selection is performed by Algorithm~\ref{US} as follows in each RBL $q$ of an MB given $\ell_H$: for each selected beam $b^*$ in $\ell_H$, we select UE $u^*_{b^*,q}$ for RBL $q$.
-Note that $u^*_{b,q}$ was defined and used when defining beam coefficients above.
-Note that we do not select users that have a coefficient equal to zero.
-The outcome of Algorithm~\ref{US} is a UE set $z_H^q$ per RBL $q$.
+User selection is performed by Algorithm~\ref{US} as follows in each RBL $q$ of an MB given $\ell_H$: for each selected beam $b^*$ in $\ell_H$, we select UE $u^*_{b^*,q}$ for RBL $q$ where $u^*_{b,q}$ was defined when defining beam coefficients above.
+Note that we do not select UEs with a coefficient of zero.

 Finally, we present in Algorithm~\ref{IAWF}, the PD solution for RBL $q$ for $\mathscr{H}$(N-DBF), which we call Interference-Aware WF (IAWF).
 We first estimate the interference of each UE in $z_H^q$ under the assumption in Algorithm~\ref{BeamS} line 2.
 We assume all UEs in $\mathcal{U}$ are selected and allocated power by the WF algorithm.
 Note that this part has been computed by Algorithm~\ref{BeamS} so we can use the calculated power directly.
 Then, we calculate the interference of UE $u$ in RBL $q$ as $I_u^q$ with the calculated power.
 We will ignore the interference if it is from a UE preferring the same BS beam as UE $u$.
 With $I_u^q$ $\forall u \in z_H^q$, we weigh their effective channel gain as $\frac{\sigma_\text{PRB}^2}{I^q_u+\sigma_\text{PRB}^2} |h_{q,u,u}(z_H^q)|^2$ and do WF algorithm based on the weighted effective channel gains.
-This will avoid distributing too much power to highly interfered UEs, which improves the overall rate performance of the system.
+This will avoid distributing too much power to highly interfered UEs, which improves the overall rate performance.